-- Tacklers may play the ball from any direction provided they have complied with the above responsibilities and a ruck has not formed. - 7.
+- Tacklers may play the ball from the direction of their own goal line provided they have complied with the above responsibilities and a ruck has not formed. - 7.
 Tackled players must immediately: - a.
 Make the ball available so that play can continue by releasing, passing or pushing the ball in any direction except forward.
 They may place the ball in any direction. - b.
 Move away from the ball or get up. - c.
 Ensure that they do not lie on, over or near the ball to prevent opposition players from gaining possession of it.